As Congress taps leaders, House's McCarthy fends off rival

 Caucus Co-chairman Representative Josh Gottheimer told Reuters the group was talking with Pelosi.
 He said she seemed eager for reform, but the group was asking for a public commitment from her because “the specifics matter.”

+Wednesday afternoon, Pelosi released a statement saying she would continue to work with the group to “develop changes to the rules that will break the gridlock in Washington.”

-Additional reporting by Susan Heavey; Editing by Kevin Drawbaugh and James Dalgleish
+Reporting by Richard Cowan, Susan Cornwell and Amanda Becker; Editing by Kevin Drawbaugh and James Dalgleish